What is Web 3.0 ? The history and a look into the future

-Her web agent from her portfolio website “francheflo.me” has just updated her of existing job vacancies in companies within a vicinity of 100Km, and salary ranges of Ksh.50K - 100K.
-Glassdoor web agent also updated francheflo WebClient of average salaries of beauty therapists and the francheflo web agent was more than willing to push the notifications to Florence adding her recommendations.
+Her web agent from her portfolio website “francheflo.me” has just updated her on existing job vacancies in companies within a vicinity of 100Km, and salary ranges of Ksh.50K - 100K.
+Glassdoor web agent also updated francheflo WebClient on the average salaries of beauty therapists.
+The francheflo web agent was more than willing to push the notifications to Florence, adding her recommendations.
 All these came by because of a single update on a single page on the entire web.

 “The World Wide Web went live, on my physical desktop in Geneva, Switzerland, in December 1990.
 It consisted of one Web site and one browser, which happened to be on the same computer.
 The simple setup demonstrated a profound concept; “that any person could share information with anyone else, anywhere.”
 Sir Tim Berners-Lee, the inventor of the World Wide Web.

-Peeling back the mask, the beauty underneath is that, some Vivian Nouakchott wandering about the continent of Australasia could easily publish her website (just a group of web pages) where she could frequently share her thoughts, so could a Jack Tolstoy sailing the Southern Ocean publish his portfolio as a trained data scientist for every prospective employer to view.
-A teacher by the name of Elizabeth White could easily connect with her students in a virtual classroom via the web.
+Peeling back the mask, the beauty underneath is that some Vivian Nouakchott wandering about the continent of Australasia could easily publish her website (just a group of web pages) where she could frequently share her thoughts, so could a Jack Tolstoy sailing the Southern Ocean publish his portfolio as a trained data scientist for every prospective employer to view.
+A teacher named Elizabeth White could easily connect with her students in a virtual classroom via the web.
 It is an open space for everyone to publish and/or view any resource.

 Karibu Web 3.0, 'I know what you mean'

-Web 3.0, other than being called by many names such as the Semantic web and Web of Data, has also been confused by other terms like Linked Data which refer to other technologies albeit related.
+Web 3.0, other than being called by many names such as the Semantic web and Web of Data, has also been confused by other terms like Linked Data which refer to other related technologies.
 But what is it all about anyway?

 What exists today as the web (1.0 and 2.0) is a publishing medium for everybody.
 What it is not, however, is smart.
 FYI ‘smart’ means machine-like or for machines.
 There is a difference between information for human consumption and information for machines.
-The former is just sentences that make sense to Tom, Dick, and Harry.
-The latter, however, ought to be structured in a way that C-P3O can understand.
+The former are sentences that make sense to Tom, Dick, and Harry.
+However, the latter ought to be structured in a way C-P3O can understand.

-Web 3.0 or the Semantic web is all about linking explicit data on the world wide web in a machine-readable fashion.
+Web 3.0, or the Semantic web, is all about linking explicit data on the world wide web in a machine-readable fashion.
 What I mentioned in the introductory paragraph as web agents are the machines that I talk of.
 Although being software-based and more appropriately termed AI systems, this might prove otherwise.
 Berners-Lee et al. (2001) state that for the semantic web to function, computers must have access to structured collections of information and sets of inference rules that they can use to conduct automated reasoning.
-Since the early 21st century, research has been ongoing for these technologies.
-The paper adds that the challenge of the Semantic Web, therefore, is to provide a language that expresses both data and rules for reasoning about the data, L and that allows rules from any existing knowledge-representation system to be exported onto the Web.
+Since the early 21st century, research has been ongoing on these technologies.
+The paper adds that the challenge of the Semantic Web is to provide a language that expresses both data and rules for reasoning about the data, L and that allows rules from any existing knowledge-representation system to be exported onto the Web.

 Disclaimer: I wish not to make this article fully geeky.
-If you want to learn the technologies from the geek who created them then head over to The World Wide Web Consortium (W3C) definitions of the technologies.
+If you want to learn the technologies from the geek who created them, head over to The World Wide Web Consortium (W3C) definitions of the technologies.
 I will simply mention a few.
 A web full of meaning requires a flexible data model for structuring the data.
-Models include Resource Description Format (RDF), the old XML, count in schema.org.
-A distributed query language for querying the data from varied sources is also required.
-They include the recursive SPARQL Protocol and RDF Query Language (SPARQL) and a Web Ontology Language (OWL).
+Models include Resource Description Format (RDF), the old XML, and the count in schema.org.
+A distributed query language is also required for querying the data from varied sources.
+They include the recursive SPARQL Protocol, RDF Query Language (SPARQL), and a Web Ontology Language (OWL).
 Halt.

-The future is full of targeted semantic search, data browsing, automated web agents just to mention a few.
+The future is full of targeted semantic search, data browsing, and automated web agents, just to mention a few.
 Application areas such as data integration and virtualization, Business Intelligence, and Large knowledge bases will also arise.
-As WWW is to web pages, Semantic web is to Data.
+As WWW is to web pages, the Semantic web is to Data.
 The web will evolve.
 The developer must hone his skills.
 But to what end is all this?
 Maybe this?